isauro-am/deploy-django-project-docker/README.md

 Following our example we will have to navigate to **my-project/my-project/** inside we will create a folder called **settings** , and the **settings.py** file we will move inside the new folder and we will name it as **base.py**

-Now inside this folder **settings** we are going to create a new file called **develop.py** inside this file we will put the following content
+Now inside this folder **settings** we are going to create a new file called **develop.py** inside this file we will put the next content

 ```python
 from .base import *